SEND

 Provision for children with special educational needs is a matter for the whole school.
 The governing body, the school’s Head Teacher, the SENCo and all other members of staff, particularly class teachers and teaching assistants who have important responsibilities.
 All teachers are teachers of children with special educational needs.

-- Quality First Teaching/Year Group targeted support – Children are identified at half termly assessment meetings where pupils progress is monitored and concerns are raised.
+Quality First Teaching/Year Group targeted support – Children are identified at half termly assessment meetings where pupils progress is monitored and concerns are raised.
 The resources within the year group are used to support appropriate interventions.
-Information regarding this support is brought to the next assessment meeting and a decision regarding further interventions is made.
+Information regarding this support is brought to the next assessment meeting and a decision regarding further support is made.

-- Support Plans and Support Plans + -For children who raise continued concern, further assessments will be completed and contact with the school Educational Psychologist may be sought.
+Support Plans and Support Plans + -For children who raise continued concern, further assessments will be completed and contact with the school Educational Psychologist may be sought.
 The provision of all children with targeted or support plans is shown on the year group overview which can be found in the year group SEND file.
 Children with SEND will be recorded on the school SEND list.

-- Additional Support Plans– an additional support plan will be completed for pupils whose progress continues to be a cause for concern.
+Additional Support Plans– an additional support plan will be completed for pupils whose progress continues to be a cause for concern.
 It will include the desirable outcomes which are the aspirations of pupils /parents /teachers.
 Additional support plans will form part of the information submitted to the LA for additional funding to support a child.

-- Funded Support/EHCP – For children whose progress continues to be a concern element 3 funding is sought from the LA.
+Funded Support/EHCP – For children whose progress continues to be a concern element 3 funding is sought from the LA.
 Progress is reviewed regularly and an annual review will take place with agencies and professionals involved.

 If there is a serious and immediate concern the graduated approach will be curtailed.
 School will endeavour to match the intervention /support with the needs of the pupil.